deepaksingh-thg/subscriptions-system-design-task/SYSTEM_DESIGN_TASK_BRIEF.md

 ## Your Task

-Talk through how you would design the Subscription Service.
+Talk through how you would design the Subscription Service, and how it would fit against those existing services.

 Start wherever feels natural, but aim to cover all four areas below.